 The processor has Adreno 642L GPU and Qualcomm® Snapdragon Elite Gaming™ delivers immersive gaming experiences.
 The small size Qualcomm® Kryo™ 670 CPU enables 40% higher performance and incredible power efficiency.

-The overall performance of this chip is good and with 8GB RAM, the device manages to run anything that you throw at.
-The normal daily tasks are smooth and surfing, gaming, shooting, watching is no problem and in terms of gameplay, it performs extremely well.
+The overall performance of this chip is good and with 8GB RAM, the device manages to run anything that you throw at it.
+The normal daily tasks are smooth and surfing, gaming, shooting, and watching are no problem in terms of gameplay, it performs extremely well.

 In our CPU tests, the moto edge 20 posts some good numbers and the GPU performance is respectable too everyday tasks and games run smoothly and the thermal management is great with almost no thermal throttling.